ChetankolheAi/Personal-Expense-Manager-MERN-Project/README.md

-# 💰 PayFlow – Smart Personal Expense Tracker
+# 💰 FinSyncy – Smart Personal Expense Tracker

-PayFlow is a modern web application that helps users **track, categorize, and analyze** their expenses.
+FinSyncy is a modern web application that helps users **track, categorize, and analyze** their expenses.
 Built using the **MERN Stack**, it offers a secure, intuitive, and responsive platform for better personal finance management.

 ---